Leaking Petroleum Storage Tank Services

-Ghost tanks are tanks that are discovered during construction work, site inspections, and other activities, that are suspected to have been used for petroleum or hazardous chemicals or waste.
+Ghost tanks are Petroleum Storage Tanks that are discovered during construction work, site inspections, and other activities, that are suspected to have been used for petroleum or hazardous chemicals or waste.
 Ghost tanks are regularly found during roadway and underground utilities construction.

 The TCEQ and other agencies require identification of the chemicals through process knowledge or sampling and laboratory chemical analysis.

 Ghost tanks may be located is suspected by using magnetometer and ground penetrating radar, and also by field locating using excavation equipment.